 This world-famous sea fort has transformed itself into a unique and totally out-there wedding venue.
 Spitbank Fort can only be accessed by boat as it sits one mile from land.
-As well as being totally unusual, the fort is also accommodated with luxurious bedrooms, a Jacuzzi and reception space to host 60 guests and sleep 16 overnight.
+As well as being totally unusual, the fort also comes complete with luxurious bedrooms, a jacuzzi and reception space to host 60 guests and sleep 16 overnight.

 READ MORE: Beautiful Boat Wedding Venues